betsol/angular-input-modified/readme.md

 Please see [the special demo][demo-excluded-elements].

-### Listen to modifed event from parent scope
+### Listen to the modifed event in parent scope

 When a form is modified, it fires an event `inputModified.formChanged`.
-Parent scope can listen to this event.
+Parent scopes can listen to this event.
+This event passes `modified` flag and `form` object.
+Following is an example of parent scope listening to this event.

 ```javascript
 /*